Signup forms coming soon!

-Farm vegetables: Beans, rainbow beets, cabbage, rainbow carrots, cucumbers, eggplant, garlic & scapes, salad greens (arugula, lettuce, mesclun, spinach), cooking greens (bok choy, kale, swiss chard), herbs, kohlrabi, melons, peas, peppers, fingerling potatoes, summer squash, cherry tomatoes, slicing tomatoes, turnips, watermelon, zucchini
+Farm vegetables: Artichokes, beans, rainbow beets, cabbage, rainbow carrots, cucumbers, eggplant, garlic & scapes, salad greens (arugula, lettuce, mesclun, spinach), cooking greens (bok choy, kale, swiss chard), herbs, kohlrabi, peas, peppers, potatoes, summer squash, cherry tomatoes, slicing tomatoes, turnips, zucchini

 Wild Foods: Milkweed pods, sumac berries, wild salad greens (lambsquarters, purslane, sorrel), wild mushrooms: (black trumpets, chanterelles, yellowfoots, hedgehogs, chicken of the woods) wild fruits: (blueberries, blackberries, elderberries) wild herbs: (bayberry, sweet gale)

-Farm vegetables: Beans, rainbow beets, brussels sprouts, cabbage, rainbow carrots, celeriac, eggplant, salad greens: (arugula, lettuce, mesclun, spinach) cooking greens (bok choy, kale, swiss chard), herbs, husk cherries, kohlrabi, leeks, onions, peppers, potatoes, radishes, cherry tomatoes, slicing tomatoes, turnips, winter squash
+Farm vegetables: Beans, rainbow beets, broccoli, cabbage, rainbow carrots, eggplant, salad greens: (arugula, lettuce, mesclun, spinach) cooking greens (bok choy, kale, swiss chard), herbs, husk cherries, kohlrabi, leeks, onions, peppers, potatoes, radishes, cherry tomatoes, slicing tomatoes, turnips, winter squash

 Wild Foods: Wild salad greens, wild mushrooms: (black trumpets, yellowfoots, hedgehogs, hen of the woods, chicken of the woods, oysters, matsutake, lion’s mane) wild fruits: (apples, autumnberries, concord grapes) wild herbs